eDyablo/study-docker-way/course introduction/README.md

 **Be prepared and know what to expect**

+Hello everyone and welcome to the Docker course and its introductory session.

-The goal of this course is to learn how to use docker and the tools directly related to it via practical examples.
+The goal of this course is to learn how to use Docker and the tools directly related to it via practical examples.

+The goal of this session is to give you an idea what the course is really about, what to expect and how to be prepared.

+So the course is about the Docker itself and the tools that are usually used with it.
+This course is rather practical than theoretical.

 The skills acquired during the course should be sufficient to perform ninety-five percent of the tasks that you may encounter in your work.

 There are no special requirements for the course participants.
-All you need is to be able to use your operating system command shell and be familiar with git version control system and its basic commands.
+All that you need is to be able to use your operating system command-line shell and be familiar with git version control system and its basic commands.

 The course consits of ten learning sessions with a homework assignment for each.